bids-standard/bids-specification/src/derivatives/05-diffusion-derivatives.md

         and reference frame for angles:

         1. Distance from origin,
-            encoding some parameter of interest.
+            encoding some non-negative parameter of interest.

         1. Inclination / polar angle in radians, relative to the zenith direction being the positive direction of the *third* reference axis